apache/cloudberry-site/docs/sys-admin/expand-cluster/initialize-new-segments.md

 5. Enter the mirroring strategy used in your system, if any.
 Options are `spread|grouped|none`.
 The default setting is `grouped`.

     Ensure you have enough hosts for the selected grouping strategy.
-For more information about mirroring, see [Planning Mirror Segments](expand-planning.html).
+For more information about mirroring, see [Plan Mirror Segments](./plan-system-expansion.md).

 6. Enter the number of new primary segments to add, if any.
 By default, new hosts are initialized with the same number of primary segments as existing hosts.
 Increase segments per host by entering a number greater than zero.
 The number you enter will be the number of additional segments initialized on all hosts.
 For example, if existing hosts currently have two segments each, entering a value of `2` initializes two more segments on existing hosts, and four segments on new hosts.
 7. If you are adding new primary segments, enter the new primary data directory root for the new segments.
 Do not specify the actual data directory name, which is created automatically by `gpexpand` based on the existing data directory names.